 This SIA has been prepared in line with the methodology and requirements for a SIA and Social Impact Management Plan (SIMP) outlined in the Social Impact Assessment Guideline for State Significant Projects July 2023.

-The new cemetery would create a memorial park catering to diverse cultures and faiths, enabling the faiths to carry out memorialisation according to their own beliefs.
+The cemetery will create a memorial park catering to diverse cultures and faiths, enabling the faiths to carry out memorialisation according to their own beliefs.

 The project’s biodiversity report shows that the site is home to valuable flora and a variety of local fauna, including arboreal mammals, reptiles and native birds.